susmonteiro/GPU-Ray-Tracing/README.md

 # GPU-Ray-Tracing
 Ray Tracing Engine for GPUs

-This is the final project for the course DD2360 - Applied GPU Programming KTH
+This is the final project for the course DD2360 - Applied GPU Programming, in KTH